zhill/enterprise-docs/content/docs/using/ui_usage/registries/_index.md

       Set this to **awsauto**

 3. ECR Assume Role
-    To have Anchore Engine assume a specific role different from the role it currently runs within, specify a different role ARN.
-Anchore Engine will use the execution role (as in iamauto mode from the instance/task profile) to assume a different role.
+    To have Anchore Enterprise assume a specific role different from the role it currently runs within, specify a different role ARN.
+Anchore Enterprise will use the execution role (as in iamauto mode from the instance/task profile) to assume a different role.
 The execution role must have permissions to assume the role requested.

     - **Username**
       Set this to **_iam_role**